enkidevs/curriculum/linux/user-and-file-management/file-management-tips/deleting-files-in-a-secure-manner.md

 ---
 ## Content

-Delete files in a relatively secure way using `shred`.
+You can delete files in a relatively secure way using `shred`.

-It is obtainable through the installation of `coreutils` (Ubuntu has it preinstalled). `shred` securely erases and overwrites single files with the `Gutmann`[1] method.
+`Shred`is obtainable through the installation of `coreutils` (Ubuntu has it preinstalled). `shred` securely erases and overwrites single files with the `Gutmann`[1] method.

 Fast shredding:
 ```